recomputation/website/source/cp2013/experiment1.markdown

 ## Full Instructions for Running

-General instructions for running the vagrant box are contained on a [general page](general_instructions.html).
+General instructions for installing and running experiments from recomputation are contained on a [general page](general_instructions.html).
+We also give further instructions on e.g. removing a box or repackaging it after you make changes.

 The experiment will run automatically when the box is started by "vagrant up".
 To disable this use this command instead